Sunday, March 30, 2014

 The Revolution had two distinct and separate phases.
 One was the military outcome of the war, under the leadership of George Washington.
 The other was purely political under the leadership of John Hanson.

-Since then, National Statuary Hall’s purporting John Hanson as the first President under the Articles of Confederation has been perpetuated by books,[7] articles,[8] the Library of Congress,[9] the State of Maryland, the Smithsonian Institute [10] and even the U.S. Post Office.
-[11] It should be noted that Maryland’s dated claims carry great weight with the Federal Government because the major repository for the U.S. National Archives and Records Administration for historic documents and official record storage is located in Rockville, MD.
+Since then, National Statuary Hall’s purporting John Hanson as the first President under the Articles of Confederation has been perpetuated by books [7], articles [8], the Library of Congress,[9] the State of Maryland, the Smithsonian Institute [10] and even the U.S. Post Office [11].
+It should be noted that Maryland’s dated claims carry great weight with the Federal Government because the major repository for the U.S. National Archives and Records Administration for historic documents and official record storage is located in Rockville, MD.

-In the 21st Century, the Hanson Flat Earth craze is led by Peter H Michael, the President of the John Hanson Memorial Association.
-His book, Remembering John Hanson, The First Lincoln: A biography of the first president of the original United States government, has become a media darling; even NPR and the Military History Channel embracing his specious claims that go far beyond the First President John Hanson Myth.
-After Wikipedia finally reversed their support of John Hanson being the nation's first President, Mr. Michaels still managed to get an entire paragraph added to the John Hanson’s Wikipedia page, which directs the public to the John Hanson Memorial Association's website touting his book and Hanson as the United States’ first President.
+In the 21st century, Peter H. Michael, President of the John Hanson Memorial Association, has taken the lead in promoting the claim that John Hanson was the first U.S. President.
+His book, Remembering John Hanson, The First Lincoln: A Biography of the First President of the Original United States Government, has garnered significant media attention, with outlets like NPR and the Military History Channel lending coverage to his dubious assertions, which extend beyond the traditional "First President John Hanson" myth.
+Despite Wikipedia retracting its support for the notion that Hanson was the nation's first President, Michael still managed to secure a paragraph on Hanson’s Wikipedia page.
+This section directs readers to the John Hanson Memorial Association's website, which promotes his book and reiterates the claim of Hanson as the country’s inaugural President.

 In 2009 the John Hanson Memorial Association was incorporated in Frederick, Maryland to create the John Hanson National Memorial and to both educate Americans about Hanson as well as counter the many myths written about him.
 The Memorial includes a statue of President John Hanson and an interpretive setting in Frederick, Maryland, where Hanson lived between 1769 and his death in 1783.
 The Memorial is in the Frederick County Courthouse's courtyard at the corner of Court and West Patrick Streets.
-Leaders of the Memorial include President Peter Hanson Michael, Vice President Robert Hanson and Directors John Hanson Briscoe and John C. Hanson. - John Hanson Wikipedia page.
+Leaders of the Memorial include President Peter Hanson Michael, Vice President Robert Hanson and Directors John Hanson Briscoe and John C. Hanson. - John Hanson Wikipedia page retrieved 2013.

-Most disturbing, in 2012, the John Hanson Memorial Association successfully unveiled a Maryland-funded seven foot tall statue of John Hanson in his hometown that maintains the "First President of the United States" myth.
+John Hanson Memorial Association successfully unveiled a Maryland-funded seven foot tall statue of John Hanson in his hometown that maintains the "First President of the United States" myth.
 Shortly, another $35,000 from the Maryland State coffers will erect a monument to Jane Hanson as "the nation's first, First Lady."
 On an even more poignant historical note the local Frederick, Maryland history bee was won by a student answering that “John Hanson was the first President of the United States."

 Maryland is not alone in claiming that the Articles of Confederation’s United States Republic began on November 5th, 1781.
 In February, 2004, I had the privilege to contribute Continental Congress and Articles of Confederation primary sources to the Smithsonian traveling exhibit, “A Glorious Burden: The American Presidency.”

-The exhibit began with an image of President John Hanson with the Smithsonian stating that "John Hanson of Maryland served as the first president of the Continental Congress under the Articles of Confederation from 1781 to 1781."
+The exhibit originally began with an image of President John Hanson with the Smithsonian stating that "John Hanson of Maryland served as the first president of the Continental Congress under the Articles of Confederation from 1781 to 1781."
 [13]

 Photo Courtesy of Historic.us